-In Noah’s day, the average human life span extended hundreds of years, and the race vigorously propagated across the transcontinental region of Asia, Turkey, and Egypt.
+From Enoch’s family tree came a man called Noah, at a time when the average human life still extended for hundreds of years, and humanity spread across the regions of Asia, Turkey, and Egypt.

-I’ll eradicate them altogether, he thought.
-People, pets, wild animals, birds, you name it.
-If it creeped, crawled, or twitched, they were soon to be prehistoric relics.
+I’ll eradicate them, he thought.
+People, pets, wild animals, birds, nothing would survive.
+If it creeps, crawls, or twitches, they’re going to be relics.

-Noah was perfect compared to any other specimen, so God brought him into his circle of one.
+Noah was perfect compared to any other individual, so God brought him into his confidence with the holy angels.

 “I’ve decided to destroy the earth and its inhabitants with a catastrophic flood,” God told Noah.
 “Make a three-story vessel from cypress wood and waterproof it.
-When the waters appear around you, everything outside the vessel will drown.
-Bring your family along.
-Things won’t go so swimmingly for awhile.”
+When the waters appear around you, everything outside the vessel will drown.”

-He further instructed Noah, “Bring a male and a female of every living thing into the vessel, keeping them alive.
-Also bring seven pairs of all split-hooved grazers and birds.
-Finally, store up plenty of food for your family and your zoo.”
+He further instructed Noah, “Bring a male and a female of every living thing onto the vessel, keeping them alive.
+Also, bring seven pairs of all split-hooved grazers and birds.
+Finally, store up plenty of food for your family and the animals.”

-He was six hundred years old when he and his family boarded the vessel with all the animals and provisions.
-Just as promised, the pipes burst from deep beneath the seas, and torrential rains emptied themselves from the canopy of sky.
-It rained for forty days and nights, and when the highest mountain peaks submerged in a sea of foaming floodwaters, every living thing outside of God’s life raft perished.
+He was six hundred years old when he and his family, with all the animals and provisions, boarded the vessel.
+Just as promised, the pipes burst from deep beneath the seas, and torrential rains emptied themselves from the sky.
+It rained for forty days, and when the highest mountain peaks submerged in a sea of foaming floodwaters, every living thing outside God’s lifeboat perished.

 Inspiration: Genesis 6-7